 Similarly, the right vacuum also depends on your budget.
-Some uprights, such as the Shark Powered Lift-Away series, have an RRP of over £300 due to their proprietary technology, reliable motors and excellent performance.
+Some uprights have an RRP of over £300 due to their proprietary technology, reliable motors and strong performance.
 Others are available for considerably less.

 But price is not always an indicator of quality – there are some great upright models available that come close to matching more expensive models, yet for a fraction of the price.
-On the other hand, cheap upright vacuum cleaners rarely provide the performance required.
+On the other hand, the cheapest upright vacuum cleaners rarely provide the performance required.

 The power of a vacuum is how much energy it uses in Watts.
 This is correlated to suction power, but is not the same.
 In other words, a higher motor power does not always equal greater suction.
 This is a common mistake made when buying an upright cleaner.